October 21, 2022

 Personal Injury Damages

-As a knowledgeable Glendale, CA car accident lawyer – including those who practice at Glotzer & Leib, LLP – can confirm, many work-related accidents are actionable in a personal injury context.
+As a knowledgeable car accident attorney – including those who practice at Glotzer & Leib, LLP – can confirm, many work-related accidents are actionable in a personal injury context.
 Meaning that regardless of whether you’re eligible for workers’ compensation benefits, you may be in a position to file a civil lawsuit against those whose negligence, recklessness, or intentionally dangerous conduct directly contributed to the cause(s) of your harm.
 Individual persons, businesses, and even government agencies may be held accountable for harmful conduct via a personal injury lawsuit.

 The primary notable exception to this opportunity arises when employees who are eligible for workers’ compensation attempt to sue their employers directly.
 Employers who pay into the state’s workers’ compensation system on behalf of their eligible employees enjoy limited liability protection in the event that these workers suffer employment-related physical harm.